A shopping cart is the centerpiece of almost every e-commerce website.

 Corner cases for cart calculation:

-- The external tax service is not reachable
+- The external tax service is not reachable.

-- The price changes since last op
+- The price changes since the last operation.

-- Same-name different-SKU products
+- Same-name different-SKU products.

-- Cart or Cart Entries were removed by the clean up job but requested by a customer
+- Cart or Cart Entries were removed by the cleanup job but requested by a customer.

-Also check for
+Also check for:

-- Unnecessary calculations and recalculations are not performed
+- Unnecessary calculations and recalculations are not performed.

-- Unnecessary external tax calculation calls are not performed
+- Unnecessary external tax calculation calls are not performed.

 Look at the following edge cases and typical solutions for them:

-- Product availability dropped since the last time a user interacted with the cart – from X to Y, where Y is below the ordered quantity and Y is not zero
+- Product availability dropped since the last time a user interacted with the cart — from X to Y, where Y is below the ordered quantity and Y is not zero.

 - We need to inform a user that we can’t deliver the ordered amount.
-Just reducing the quantity silently and automatically, as implemented in SAP Commerce Accelerator, is probably not a good idea for the businesses where the quantity may matter.
+Just reducing the quantity silently and automatically, as implemented in SAP Commerce Accelerator, is probably not a good idea for businesses where the quantity may matter.

-- Product availability dropped since the last time a user interacted with the cart – from X to zero
+- Product availability dropped since the last time a user interacted with the cart — from X to zero.

 Test Cases